Review | Eagle Brae Log Cabins, Scottish Highlands

 But where was I?
-Oh yeah: the cabin…
+Oh yeah: the Scottish log cabin…

 Downstairs, we had a huge entrance/mud room (This room has its own heating system, so if you’ve been out in the cold and rain all day – and this is the Highlands, so there WILL be cold and rain – you can just crank up the heat in there, and dry off, without having to bring your wet coats and boots into the main), a double bedroom, huge bathroom and sauna, plus an open-plan living area, with the most amazing views.
 Pawana is Indian, so the cabins all have a wonderful mix of Scottish and Indian decor: I felt like every time I turned around I’d notice yet another interesting little detail, while for Max it was just an endless voyage of discovery, basically.

-(Everything else you’ll need for your stay, however, is provided for you, so you’ll find everything from dishwasher tabs and laundry powder to a full selection of bath products, and even wild bird feed, waiting for you in your cabin.)
+(Everything else you’ll need for your stay, however, is provided for you, so you’ll find everything from dishwasher tabs and laundry powder to a full selection of bath products, and even wild bird feed, waiting for you in your log cabin in Inverness.)